 Park Hyatt St. Kitts: Reports reflect only minor landscaping damage.

-Belle Mont Farm: Currently in seasonal closure but will reopen 12/4/17.
+Belle Mont Farm: Reopened in December after seasonal closure.

 Belmond La Samanna: The resort was closed for the season so no guests were at the property.
-They are currently assessing damage and anticipate the property will not open until at least April 2018.
+They plan to open late 2018.

-Sonesta Ocean Point Resort: Extensive damage; property expected to be closed for minimum 1 year.
+Sonesta Ocean Point Resort: Extensive damage; closed until further notice.

 St. Barts also had considerable damage.
 Like many other islands, the hurricane hit during a time when resorts are scheduled to be closed for maintenance and upgrades.
-The SBH airport was heavily damaged and is currently open for limited flights.
-Gustavia and St. Jean now have electricity.
+St. Jean airport is open.
+Roads are now fully accessible and utilities have been restored throughout the island.

 BRITISH VIRGIN ISLANDS

-Peter Island Resort and Spa: Extensive damage; will close through 2018.
+Peter Island Resort and Spa: Extensive damage; will remain closed until late 2018.

 Bitter End Yacht Club: Sustained extensive damage and have not yet announced a reopening date.

-Oil Nut Bay: Communication on Virgin Gorda (the island on which Oil Nut Bay is located) is still very limited.
-Initial assessments indicate that there was heavy damage but most buildings are still standing.
-The property will remain closed until a full assessment is made.
+Oil Nut Bay: They will begin taking villa reservations in March, and plan for a full reopening in December.
 If you would like to donate to the local community, you can do so through Oil Nut Bay’s non-profit organization, The North Shore Foundation.

 US VIRGIN ISLANDS

-Frenchman’s Reef & Morning Star, Marriott Beach: Extensive damage; closed until 1/8/17.
+Frenchman’s Reef & Morning Star, Marriott Beach: Extensive damage; plans to open February.

 The Community Foundation of the Virgin Islands has set up a program for those interested in lending support.
 Click Here for more details.

-The St. Regis Bahia Beach Resort: 9/21/17: Assessing damage after Hurricane Maria.
+The St. Regis Bahia Beach Resort: Closed for renovations through October 1.

 Condado Vanderbilt Hotel: Sustained damage after Hurricane Maria plans to a July reopening.

 Amanera: No guests or staff in residence during storm due to regularly scheduled seasonal closure and maintenance.
-Reopening delayed to 10/20/2017.
+Open.

 Casa de Campo: No major issues from Irma.
-Waiting for report follow Hurricane Maria.
+Open.

 Gansevoort Dominican Republic: No damage from Irma.
 Some damage from Hurricane Maria, mostly cosmetic.
-Expected to reopen 10/5/2017.
+Reopened October 2017.

 TURKS & CAICOS

-Hurricane Irma passed through the Turks & Caicos on Thursday evening, September 7th.
-There was flooding and damage throughout the islands, destroying homes.
 The Providenciales airport has resumed flights.
-The Turks & Caicos Tourist Board reports that all hotels in Turks and Caicos suffered some damages, some minor and some more serious.
+The Turks & Caicos Tourist Board reported that all hotels in Turks and Caicos suffered some damages, some minor and some more serious.
+Utilities have been restored.

 Gansevoort Turks & Caicos: Sustained minimal damage.
-Property is scheduled to reopen on 11/1/2017.
+Reopened November 2017.

 Many of Grace Bay’s employees were badly affected by the storm and the resort has created a fund for those interested in offering support.
 More information can be found here.

 Amanyara: Resort was closed for scheduled maintenance, so no guests or staff were in residence.
-Will reopen as scheduled on 10/20/17.
+Reopened as scheduled.

 COMO Parrot Cay: The property has been closed since 8/26/17 for annual updates and seasonal closure.
-Experienced some damage and plans to reopen by December 2017.
+Experienced some damage.
+Reopened December 2017.

-The Palms Turks and Caicos & The Shore Club: Both properties are closed and will reopen on 9/30/17.
+The Palms Turks and Caicos & The Shore Club: Both properties are open.